MJMcP/best-compressed/README.md

 # Best Compressed

+The Best Compressed website is a static website that provides information, advice and user-led suggestions for those who use compression garments.
+Users of this site are expected to be over 16 years old with a variety of different reasons for wearing these items.
+The site aims to help clarify some of the reasons people wear compression garments, what the different functionality of each item is and what are the best ways to look after the garments and your skin should you have no specific instructions from medical sources.

 <!--OVERVIEW OF PROJECT the image of the project on multiple devices can go here -->

 ## FEATURES